clerkio/clerk-magento/README.md

 Installation
 --------------
-To setup this module, you'll need an Clerk account.
+To setup this module, you'll need a Clerk account.

   1. Contact Clerk and get your credentials for [my.clerk.io](http://my.clerk.io).